 RC: I think it’s again going back to my heart.
 I think, yes I think we've definitely disrupted things and thrown a rock through a window.
 But we're still very small.
-I mean, I don't know yet.
+I don't know yet.
 I guess what I'm saying is we definitely changed and disrupted things from a conscious level.
 People are talking about Locol.
 It raises the awareness, first thing.
 But we're still only a small burger shop that only makes a certain amount of money a day, that can only employ a certain amount of people a day.
 So our radio waves or shock waves can only go so far.
-We're like a college radio station, but our band can only go so far.
+We're like a college radio station, and our band can only go so far.

 GR: But Locol has made national news.
 You've got national headlines.
 Another family might open up a small restaurant that's cool and that's great.
-But yeah yours is national.
+But yours is national.

 RC: We've made national headlines.
 We've gotten awards.
 But again it's been a little bit of an ego stroke I think.
 We don't care about the accolades and awards.
 We built this project to grow and to eventually be in like five cities by now.